 \section{Introduction}

-The estimation of the quadratic covariation (or integrated covolatility) matrix of a multi-dimensional semi-martingale is studied.
-Martingales are central objects in stochastics and the estimation of their quadratic covariation from noisy observations is certainly a fundamental topic on its own.
-Because of its key importance in finance this question moreover attracts high attention from high-frequency financial statistics with implications for portfolio allocation, risk quantification, hedging or asset pricing.
-While the univariate case has been studied extensively from both angles (see, e.g., the survey of Andersen {\it et al.} \cite{andboldie2010} or recent work by Rei{\ss} \cite{reiss} and Jacod and Rosenbaum \cite{jacodrosenbaum}), statistical inference for the quadratic covariation matrix is not yet well understood.
-This is, on the one hand, due to a richer geometry, e.g. induced by non-commuting matrices, generating new effects and calling for a deeper mathematical understanding.
+We study the estimation of the quadratic covariation (or integrated co-volatility) matrix of a multi-dimensional continuous semi-martingale.
+Semi-martingales are central objects in stochastics and the estimation of their quadratic covariation from noisy observations is certainly a fundamental topic on its own.
+Because of its key importance in finance, this question attracts high attention from high-frequency financial statistics with implications for portfolio allocation, risk quantification, hedging or asset pricing.
+While the univariate case has been studied extensively from both angles (see, e.g., the survey of Andersen {et al.}~\cite{andboldie2010} or recent work by Rei{ss} \cite{reiss} and Jacod and Rosenbaum \cite {jacodrosenbaum}), statistical inference for the quadratic covariation matrix is not yet well understood.
+This is, on the one hand, due to a richer geometry, for example, induced by noncommuting matrices, generating new effects and calling for a deeper mathematical understanding.
 On the other hand, statistical challenges arise by the use of underlying multivariate high-frequency data which are typically polluted by noise.
 Though they open up new ways for statistical inference, their noise properties, significantly different sample sizes (induced by different trading frequencies) as well as irregular and asynchronous spacing in time make estimation in these models far from obvious.
 Different approaches exist, partly furnish unexpected results, but are rather linked to the method than to the statistical problem.
 In this paper, we strive for a general understanding of the statistical problem itself, in particular the question of efficiency, while at the same time we develop a local method of moments approach which yields a simple and efficient estimator.